Skip to content

 And metadata "x-header" is "{{ value }}"

-Then get "https://{{ client_url }}" with name "client-http" and save response payload in "payload"
+Then get from "https://{{ client_url }}" with name "client-http" and save response payload in "payload"

 And metadata "Ocp-Apim-Subscription-Key" is "deadbeefb00f"